All Episodes

 Where's Monica?

-So Byron York Sprung into action, even before we did here at the EIB network.
+So Byron York sprung into action even before we did here at the EIB network.

-The last time this charge of uh anti-Americanism was leveled at me because of using the term regime to describe the Obama team, Chris Matthews just had a fit.
+The last time this charge of anti-Americanism was leveled at me because of using the term regime to describe the Obama team, Chris Matthews just had a fit.

 That word should never be used.